 Waste, fraud and abuse prevention

-Highmark Blue Cross Blue Shield of Western New York has a zero-tolerance policy on waste, fraud and abuse (WFA), and everyone is responsible to make a difference.
+Highmark Blue Cross Blue Shield has a zero-tolerance policy on waste, fraud and abuse (WFA), and everyone is responsible to make a difference.
 Our mission is to protect the overall integrity of the health care system, as well as to protect our members, providers, business partners and stakeholders by administering a comprehensive and effective anti-fraud plan to prevent, detect, investigate and resolve allegations of potential WFA.

 What do we mean by waste, fraud and abuse?